What is it that you need to look for in an SDI cable? Should you go for an HDMI connector or an SDI one?

 Now time for some technical stuff.
 Do you know how data goes through?
 Here is a simple rundown.
 The data go in packets, called payloads.
-Whereas, the information about the destination is in the header.
+At the same time, the information about the destination is in the header.
 Video payloads in the earlier versions of SDI were a far cry compared to the new ones.
 The higher the video payload, the higher will be the video definition.
-Have you ever wondered how the secondary data such as subtitles, stock files, etc. come in your live feed?
+Have you ever wondered how the secondary data, such as subtitles, stock files, etc., come in your live feed?
 This answer is blanking.
 Blanking is the interval between the end of the last line of the frame to the first line of the next frame.

 There are three types of blanking – Horizontal, Vertical, and Fields.
 Blanking is earlier use for better video quality during the period of CRT TVs.
 Nowadays, it’s more to carry secondary data and audio-video synchronization.
 SDI cable uses a real-time transport protocol [RTP].
 It helps in the real-time transmission of data on multiple channels.
 That also helps in better payload and hence, better video quality.

 SDI checking is important.
 Some tests are a must for ensuring that SDI is performing satisfactorily.
 Some of those checks are: